LinkedInLearning/Hands-on-Introduction-Ruby-on-Rails-3811062/README.md

 # Hands-on Introduction: Ruby on Rails
 This is the repository for the LinkedIn Learning course `Hands-on Introduction: Ruby on Rails`.
 The full course is available from [LinkedIn Learning][lil-course-url].

+![lil-thumbnail-url]

+<p>In this course, David Morales, a web developer and technical instructor, gives you the tools and knowledge that you need to start developing with the Ruby on Rails web framework, using a GitHub Codespaces environment.
+Get an overview of the development environment, then create a simple application.
+Learn how to work with databases, migrations, routes, controllers, and the asset pipeline.
+Plus, go over image management with Active Storage, code reuse techniques, and using Hotwire to add reactivity without writing JavaScript.</p>

+<p>The best way to learn a language is to use it in practice.
+That’s why this course is integrated with GitHub Codespaces, an instant cloud developer environment that offers all the functionality of your favorite IDE without the need for any local machine setup.
+With GitHub Codespaces, you can get hands-on practice from any machine, at any time—all while using a tool that you’ll likely encounter in the workplace.
+Check out the “Using GitHub Codespaces with this course” video to learn how to get started.</p>

 _See the readme file in the main branch for updated instructions and information._
 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.